RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

 .. warning::
    If a product doesn't have a serial number assigned to it, a user error pop-up window may appear.
    The error message states that the product(s) in stock have no lot/serial number.
-However, a lot/serial number can be assigned to the product by making an inventory adjustment.
+However, a lot/serial number can be assigned to the product by making an :doc:`inventory adjustment
+   <../../warehouses_storage/inventory_management/count_products>`.

 .. _inventory/product_management/incoming-outgoing-products: